JupiterOne-Archives/docs/knowledgeBase/compliance_and-reporting/policies-app.md

 It may take a few minutes for the policy and procedure documents to be generated for the first time.
-After you create documents, someone in your team must review and accept them.
-The reviewer must have the Person entity class with an associated email address.
+After you create documents, members of your team must review and accept them.
+Reviewers must have the Person entity class with an associated email address.
 If the reviewer does not that the Person entity, [you can add it from J1 Assets](../getting-started_and-admin/person-team-relationship.md).

 ![](../assets/policies-accept.png)